mwarning/meshnet-lab/results/README.md

 - the higher a line, the better
 - bmx7 is at the baseline, because in this test it does not do routing
 - yggdrasil uses a dedicated tun0 interface, as such, in can perform below the one hop baseline
+- the data for each graph takes 1 hour to generate

 ## Mobility 2 Test